-Designation Course Completion Status Mark INP (in progress) An "in progress" (INP) status should be used if submitting a course enrollment into PASI prior to the student completing the course.
-The intention of "INP" is to provide a way to submit course enrollment when the student registers.
+Designation Course Completion Status Mark Registered A "registered" status should be used if submitting a course enrolment into PASI in advance of the student starting the course.
 No mark is submitted to Alberta Education.
 The course is not completed yet, so it does not appear on the student transcript.
-Registered A "registered" status should be used if submitting a course enrollment into PASI in advance of the student starting the course.
-This will replace the "INP" status as school software becomes integrated with PASI.
-No mark is submitted to Alberta Education.
-The course is not completed yet, so it does not appear on the student transcript.
-Active An "active" status should be used if submitting a course enrollment into PASI after the student has started taking the course but prior to a mark being assigned.
-This will replace the "INP" status as school software becomes integrated with PASI.
+Active • An "active" status should be used if submitting a course enrolment into PASI after the student has started taking the course but prior to a mark being assigned.
 No mark is submitted to Alberta Education.
 The course is not completed yet, so it does not appear on the student transcript.